What is a solar farm? Costs, land needs & more

 Right now, solar farms are enjoying their time in the sun — no pun intended.
 The solar industry is building ever-bigger solar farms thanks to the improved economics of solar energy generation, and the desire of governments to switch to renewable energy to avoid climate change.

-As of July 2020, the largest solar farm in the world is Bhadla Solar Park in Rajasthan desert region of India.
+As of March 2022, the largest solar farm in the world is Bhadla Solar Park, in the Rajasthan desert region of India.

-The solar farm covers a mammoth 10,000 acres.
+The solar farm covers an enormous area of 14,000 acres.
 It has an energy generating capacity of 2,245 MW, or 2.2 gigawatts.
-It is nearly four times the capacity of America’s current biggest solar farm, Solar Star.

 The 2.2 GW Bhadla Solar Park is on the fringes of the Thar Desert in India; temperatures there go up to 126 degrees Fahrenheit.